zuozhenggh/learning-library/faceswap on OCI/Lab2/Lab 2 - Provision a GPU instance.md

    ![](images/change-image.PNG " ")

    Select the image you want to use for your compute instance and click on the **Select Image** button.
-We will select Ubuntu 18.04 which is recommended by Faceswap, but any other Linux distribution and Windows operating system is supported and will work as well.
+We will select Ubuntu 18.04 which is recommended by Faceswap, but any other Linux distribution and Windows operating system might work as well.

    ![](images/select-image.PNG " ")